-EPA's concurrence of the Exceptional Event Demonstration would exclude all exceedances days in 2018, leaving one exceedance (on October 27, 2019) over the three-year period, 2017 - 2019.
+EPA's concurrence of the Exceptional Event Demonstration will allow exclusion of all exceedances days in 2018, leaving one exceedance (on October 27, 2019) over the three-year period, 2017 - 2019.
 As a result of exclusion of this exceptional event data, the three-year average for the 2019 design value would be less than 1.0, which means the county continues to show attainment and maintenance of the PM10 standard.